-81% of individuals with problem gambling reported reduction in symptoms and improved quality of life with treatments and supports (at 12-months post enrollment).
+85% of individuals with problem gambling reported reduction in symptoms and improved quality of life with treatments and supports (at 12-months post enrollment).

-^{} Based on surveys conducted 12-months post enrollment with individuals who obtained DHHS supported problem gambling treatment.
-Andrea Dassopoulos, 2020.
-Annual Gambüng Treatment System Performance Report.
-Produced by the International Gaming Institute, University of Nevada, Las Vegas for the Nevada Department of Health and Human Services.
+^{}Based on surveys conducted 12-months post enrollment with individuals who obtained DHHS supported problem gambling treatment.
+Dassopoulos, A, St.John, S. & Bernbard, B. (2018).
+The Nevada Problem Gambling Study Annual Report.
+UNLV International Gaming Institute.
+Las Vegas, NV.

-E. Prevention and Public Awareness Efforts
+E. Prevention Efforts

-The efforts to establish a problem gambling prevention and public awareness system have not been as successful as the development of the gambling treatment system.
-Since the origination of DHHS supported problem gambling services, problem gambling prevention was considered an important area to address albeit of secondary importance of building a gambling treatment safety net.
-With extremely limited funds the ACPG identified the need to strategically address prevention efforts and advised the

-Department to acquire consultation services to assist in the development efforts.
+The efforts to establish a problem gambling prevention system have not been as successful as the development of the gambling treatment system.
+Within the first two years of DHHS supported problem gambling services, the ACPG identified the need to bring in a consultant to assist in the development of problem gambling prevention efforts.
 By 2009, DHHS had an ACPG endorsed Problem Gambling Prevention Five-Year Strategic Plan.
-Two years into that plan, the budget for DHHS supported problem gambling services was dramatically reduced, resulting in the discontinuation of funding for all problem gambling prevention grants.
-In SFY 2014, investments in problem gambling prevention services returned, although they did not pickup where they left off.
+Two years into that plan, the budget for

+DHHS supported problem gambling services was dramatically reduced, resulting in the discontinuation of funding for all problem gambling prevention grants.
+In SFY 2014, investments in problem gambling prevention services returned, although they did not pick-up where they left off.
 Much of the problem gambling prevention infrastructure that had been in place was lost when programs ceased to be funded.
 Further, funding for prevention programs did not return at the same level as demand for treatment services were on the rise, leaving fewer dollars available for prevention programs (approximately \$200,000 a year).
-When prevention funding was restored, problem gambling prevention grants were awarded to two entities, the Nevada Council on Problem Gambling (NCPG) and the Center for the Application of Substance Abuse Technologies (CASAT) at the University of Nevada, Reno (UNR).
-The CASAT program developed a problem gambling prevention program for Nevada colleges and universities and piloted that program at UNR.
+When prevention funding was restored, problem gambling prevention grants were awarded to two entities, the Nevada Council on Problem Gambling (NCPG) and the Center for the Application of Substance Abuse Technologies (CASAT) at the University of Nevada, Reno.
+The CASAT program developed a problem gambling prevention program for Nevada colleges and universities and piloted that program on the University of Nevada, Reno campus.
 This left the NCPG with being the primary provider of problem gambling prevention activities for the rest of the state.
-During the SFY 2018 and 2019 budget cycle, concerned over weakening problem gambling prevention grantees ability to successfully operate their proposed programs due to fragmenting the distribution of allotted prevention funds (\$200,000) resulted in awarding a single prevention grant for statewide problem gambling prevention services.
+During the SFY 2018 and 2019 budget cycle, concerned over weakening problem gambling prevention grantees ability to successfully operate their proposed programs due to fragmenting the distribution of the limited amount of funds allotted to prevention (\$200,000) resulted in awarding a single prevention grant for statewide problem gambling prevention services.
 The grant awardee, the NCPG, applied a dual approach to its problem gambling prevention efforts through utilizing its existing infrastructure to expand core education, awareness and advocacy programs, and developed an outreach and strategic partnership program.